gopheracademy/gopheracademy-web/content/advent-2019/directional-channels.md

 var sendOnlyChan chan<- string    // cannot read from, but can write to and close()
 ```

-At first glance, this seems pretty useless --why would you want to create a channel that you can't read from or write to?-- but there's another important line in the spec in the very same paragraph:
+At first glance, this might seem pretty useless --how useful is a new channel if it can't work in both directions?-- but there's another important line in the spec in the very same paragraph:

 > A channel may be constrained only to send or only to receive by **assignment** or **explicit conversion**.

-This means channels can magically _become_ directional simply by assigning a regular biderectional channel to a variable of a constrained type, or passing it into a function with directional channel arguments:
+This means channels can start out bidirectional, but magically _become_ directional simply by assigning a regular channel to a variable of a constrained type (or passing it into a function with a constrained channel argument, which accomplishes the same thing).
+This is very useful for creating receive-only channels that no one can close but you.

+## Receive-only Channels

 ```go
 var biDirectional chan string